 Using an online calendar, like Google Calendar or Outlook, is perfect for reminding you of deadlines, birthdays, or appointments.
 But there are times when you need to create a specific type of calendar.
 This could be an editorial calendar, work schedule for you and your team, a monthly budget, or even a three year calendar for your business plan.
-The good news is that you can easily create a calendar into a Google Doc.
+In 2020, the good news is that you can easily create a calendar into a Google Doc.

 Creating a calendar to Google Docs is a way the calendar can meet your exact needs.